marchirschvogel/ambit/docs/source/documentation.rst

   multi-physics simulations focusing on – but not limited to – cardiac mechanics.
-Amongst others, it contains re-implementations and generalizations of methods developed by the author for his PhD thesis (Hirschvogel 2018).
-Ambit makes use of the open-source finite element library FEniCS/dolfinx (https://fenicsproject.org) (Logg, Mardal, and Wells 2012) along with the linear algebra package PETSc (https://petsc.org) (Balay et al. 2022).
+Amongst others, it contains re-implementations and generalizations of methods developed by the author for his PhD thesis :raw-latex:`\cite{hirschvogel2018}`.
+Ambit makes use of the open-source finite element library FEniCS/dolfinx (https://fenicsproject.org) :raw-latex:`\cite{logg2012}` along with the linear algebra package PETSc (https://petsc.org) :raw-latex:`\cite{petsc-user-ref}`.
 It is constantly updated to ensure compatibility with a recent dolfinx development version, hence guaranteeing a state-of-the-art finite element and linear algebra backend.
 | Ambit is designed such that the user only needs to provide input files